 Vegetable Chow Mein Recipe

-When we visited Shanghai, and I asked for chow mein in a popular food court, I still remember the hawker giving me a somewhat bemused look by saying, “You’re asking for fried noodles.
+A lot has been written about chow mein, and it is one of those foods that has gone global.
+Growing up in India, chow mein was a popular, standard, ‘go-to’ dish that was available at any Chinese restaurant.
+When we visited Shanghai, I ordered Vegetable Chow Mein at a food court in a popular mall.
+I remember the chef giving me a somewhat bemused look by saying, “You’re asking for fried noodles.
 But what type of fried noodles?”
 That was the beginning of my exposure to the myriad varieties in which chow mein is made.

 What is chow mein?